ten-protocol/foundation/token-utility-whitepaper.md

-# Token Utility Whitepaper - v1.1
+# Token Utility Whitepaper - v2.0

 ## Introduction
 A token economy is non-trivial and continues to be an area of much research and debate in the Ethereum community.
 This proposal document is just that, a proposal which is intended to deliver a viable starting point for an Obscuro token economy.
 The economic model is expected to evolve over the lifetime of Obscuro via governance proposals.

-Obscuro depends upon a network of intercommunicating Obscuro nodes to achieve its decentralisation, scalability and privacy promises.
+The eventual Obscuro implementation depends upon a network of intercommunicating Obscuro nodes to achieve its decentralisation, scalability and privacy promises.
 The Obscuro Mainnet node operators incur operating costs for which they need to be remunerated.
 This is achieved through a rewards and incentives model for the Obscuro token called OBX.
 Additionally OBX provides the means for the Obscuro community to vote on change proposals to Obscuro and for ongoing development of the Obscuro ecosystem.
 The Obscuro tokenomics have been designed to be circulatory and self-sustaining with no human intervention and no subsidies.
 Instead decentralised Obscuro smart contracts handle all token movements (transaction fees, rewards and staking).

 Although OBX is not deflationary, token holders are incentivised to stake as node operators or as staking delegates by means of a reward.
 This will lock up OBX in staking pools and reduce the number of OBX in circulation.